chrisgleitze/dotfiles/README.md

 ## Setting up a WSL

 This is not a detailed instruction but rather a to-do list for me when I set up a new WSL distro.
-See the [WSL folder in this repo](/WSL) for the config files I use in my Linux distros.
+See the [WSL folder](/WSL) for the config files I use in my Linux distros.

 install WSL distro